wrzeczak/metronome/README.md

  ### Customization

-Any Raylib-supported audio file in `./resources/beats/` will be loaded as a click sound.
+Any `.wav`, `.mp3`, .`ogg`, or `.flac` in `./resources/beats/` will be loaded as a click sound.
 Press space to cycle through them.
-Anything that's not audio will be "loaded," the app will simply play nothing there because Raylib's sound loader will only warn about such things.
-Just be sure to keep that folder cogent.
 By default, the first alphabetically will be the primary click sound, and the second the secondary.
 I don't yet have a mechanism to save which sounds should be primary and secondary, so plan accordingly.

 To use a different beats folder, edit the line towards the top of `metronome.c` that reads as follows:
 ```c